Aron-WSUTechProject/EGtLtPC/labtoreport.md

 f(x) = \beta_1 x^2 + \beta_2 x + \beta_0
 $$

 where $f(x)$ represents the price of the diamond, $x$ being the carat of the diamond, and $\beta_x$ being the constant each term is multiplied by.
-To do this, we would leverage the SciPy library.
+To do this, we would leverage the NumPy library.
 To do this, it would be

 ```python
 caratFit = np.polyfit(carat,price,2)